w3c/wai-about-wai/_about/translating/guides/review-translation.md

 - The English original
 - The translation for review
 - A machine translation of the translation back into English (of course, this will be very inaccurate, yet sometimes it still works to spot issues)

-## Video Subtitles and Descriptions

-If the page you are reviewing has videos, check the video subtitles and/or descriptions.

-<mark>TO DO: Add some checks</mark>